SystemsApproach/private5g/cloud.rst

 running system, and such data can be coupled with online control operations to realize closed-loop control, but it is also the case that some telemetry data is evaluated offline.
-This is true for logs and tracres used to diagnose problems, and for performance data used to make provisioning decisions, both of which can lead to code changes that feed back into the next iteration of lifecycle management.
+This is true for logs and traces used to diagnose problems, and for performance data used to make provisioning decisions, both of which can lead to code changes that feed back into the next iteration of lifecycle management.